-If you own specified foreign property at any time in the year, with a total cost amount of more than \$100,000 (Canadian), you're required to file Form T1135, Foreign Income Verification Statement.
+If you own specified foreign property at any time in the year, with a total cost amount of more than \$100,000 (Canadian), you're required to file form T1135, Foreign Income Verification Statement.
 Specified foreign property may include bank accounts, mutual funds, shares, bonds, real estate, etc.

-For each year after 2014, if the total cost of the specified foreign property is less than \$250,000 throughout the year, Form T1135 provides a simplified reporting method.
+If the total cost of the specified foreign property is less than \$250,000 throughout the year, form T1135 provides a simplified reporting method.
 This reporting method allows taxpayers to simply check a box for each type of property held, indicate in which countries most of the property is held, and total the income as well as gains and losses from any disposition of specified foreign property.

 However, if the total cost of the specified foreign property is \$250,000 or more at any time during the year, detailed information is required.
 Depending on the amount of foreign assets and the information available, this can be a time-consuming and challenging exercise.
+For more information, see "Form T1135 - What is all the fuss about?"

-Apply for CPP/QPP & OAS
+Apply for CPP/QPP and OAS

-Consider applying for your Canada Pension Plan (CPP) or Quebec Pension Plan (QPP) retirement pension benefit if you reached the age of 60 in 2020.
+Consider applying for your Canada Pension Plan (CPP) or Quebec Pension Plan (QPP) retirement pension benefit if you reached the age of 60 in 2023.
 However, if you begin either pension early, your pension will be reduced before your 65th birthday.
 You can also choose to receive your CPP/QPP while you continue to work.

-Make sure you're enrolled for Old Age Security (OAS) benefits if you reached the age of 65 in 2020.
+Make sure you're enrolled for Old Age Security (OAS) benefits if you reached the age of 65 in 2023.
 Keep in mind that retroactive payments are only available for up to 11 months plus the month in which you apply for your OAS benefits.